speterlin/smartxchange/README.md

 * Geocoder for location

+* Recaptcha to protect against spam and abuse

 * Database using Sqlite3 for development and Postgres in production

 * Security test results from Acunetix, Beyond Security, and Detectify show medium to low vulnerability